Back to Civil Defense Museum Maim

-The Siren Sitting At The City Garage Lot.
+The 2T22 Sitting At The City Garage Lot.

 This siren was originally in service in Gainesville Texas.
-Here is a photo of it laying on the ground at the Gainesville city garage lot.
-I got the 2T22 with three Thunderbolt heads and 2 Thunderbolt blowers.
+Here is a photo of it on the ground at the Gainesville city garage lot.
+I got the 2T22 in 2005 with three Thunderbolt heads and 2 Thunderbolt blowers.
 I don't know when the 2T22 was taken down or how long it sat at the lot.
 The motor looked like it had been repainted at one time because it was a different color yellow than the rest of the siren and the paint was peeling off.
 The motor case was rusted where the paint had peeled away.
 I was a bit uneasy about this when I bought the stuff because the motor looked pretty bad with the rust on it.
 When I started taking the 2T22 apart I found that the rotors turned freely and would freewheel for a long time after I had spun them by hand.
 That was a relief.
 After I got the siren home I took the motor to Tolbert Electric in Garland Texas to have the motor tested and they gave the motor a clean bill of health.
 They said it ran great and the bearings were quiet.
 After bringing the motor back home I stripped the paint off and cleaned the case with naval jelly.
 The rust cleaned off nicely.
 I originally repainted it yellow but decided to restrip it and paint it light gray after priming with Rustoleum primer.
-I hope this siren will go back into service after I am finished repainting it.
-That's why I went with the light gray color.

 Here are the 22 horns that make up the sound projecting parts of the 2T22.
-12 horns on top and 10 on the bottom.
-Once the horns are removed from the siren it's pretty easy to move around.
+There are 12 horns on top and 10 on the bottom.
+Once the horns are removed from the siren it's pretty easy to move the siren around.
+You can simply roll it around on the stators.
 That's the 2T22 upper and lower intake sitting back there behind the horns.

 Here are the upper and lower air intakes